Pathaam Valavu: Plot

-In the final scenes of the movie, Solomon getting released from jail after his term is over and reuniting with Seetha who has been waiting for him.
+Solomon gets released from jail after serving his term and reunites with Seetha who had been waiting for him.

 Cast

 Production and release

-The film began production in the August of 2021.
+The film began production in August 2021.
 The film had its theatrical release on 13 May 2022 and OTT release through ManoramaMAX on 22 July 2022.

+Dubbed versions

+The film is also available in Hindi & Marathi language dubbed versions currently streaming on Ultra Play & Ultra Jhakaas app respectively.